Unaccustomed As We Are: Plot

 Ollie extends a cordial invitation to Stan for dinner, tempting him with promises of a sumptuous feast comprising steak, mushroom sauce, strawberries, whipped cream, coffee, and a cigar.
 Stan, however, remains characteristically cautious, inquiring about the inclusion of nuts in the meal.

 Upon their arrival, they encounter Mrs. Hardy, whose reception of the unexpected guests is less than warm, prompting her abrupt departure in a state of irritation.
 Neighbor Mrs. Kennedy offers assistance with dinner preparations, inadvertently leading to a mishap that sets her dress ablaze.
 To conceal Mrs. Kennedy's predicament, Stan and Ollie hastily stow her in a trunk.

 Subsequently, Mrs. Hardy extends an olive branch to Oliver, bearing nuts as a peace offering for Stan.
 However, tensions escalate when Oliver announces his intent to depart for South America, culminating in a heated exchange between husband and wife.
 The commotion draws the attention of Mr. Kennedy, a police officer, who becomes embroiled in the domestic dispute.

-Amidst the chaos, Mr. Kennedy inadvertently assumes another woman must be in the trunk (Mrs. Kennedy) concealed in the trunk and discerns the true nature of the situation.
+Amidst the chaos, Mr. Kennedy inadvertently assumes another woman must be in the trunk.
 Employing a subtle approach, he orchestrates a scheme to diffuse the conflict, instructing the boys to transport the trunk to his apartment.
 Meanwhile, within the Kennedys' abode, a tempestuous confrontation unfolds between the spouses, underscored by Mrs. Kennedy's righteous indignation.

 As the tumult subsides, a battered Mr. Kennedy emerges and, in a fit of retribution, subjects Ollie to physical reprimand.
 However, his intentions to similarly chastise Stan are interrupted by his wife's intervention, wielding a formidable vase to administer her own form of justice.
 Meanwhile, Stan, seemingly unfazed, departs nonchalantly, only to meet an ignominious fate as he inadvertently tumbles down a flight of stairs, leaving Ollie to wince in sympathetic discomfort.